anita-uva/anita-uva/README.md

 Notice, as the vaccination is distributed, people begin to feel less anxious, overall.
 But we also see people on edge, with notable reactions to potentially destabilizing news.

-## Data Cleaning, Collection & Exploration
+## Data Collection and Cleaning
-I am particularly interested in Data Cleaning and Exploratory Data Analysis.
+I am particularly interested in Data Cleaning, Collection and Exploratory Data Analysis.

 ### Command Line Data Transform:  Shipments Data
 The shipments data is part of a slightly larger project where I converted flat data files into a relational database.